ostigter/xantippe/README.txt

 ------

-The first stage of development is complete; all basic functionality (as embedded library) has been implemented.
+The first stage of development is complete; all basic functionality (as embedded library) has been implemented and pretty well-tested.

-However, much more testing is required for Xantippe to be considered anywhere near complete, stable and reliable.
-Please use at your own risk!
+However, Xantippe is still in Alpha stage, so please use at your own risk!